Deadvlei – the mystical valley of dead trees

 Practical Travel Tips

-Plan your visit for early morning or late afternoon to avoid the heat and take advantage of the best light conditions for photography.
-Always follow marked trails and respect nature to preserve this place for future generations.
+Plan your visit early in the morning or late afternoon to avoid the heat and enjoy the best lighting conditions for photography.
+Always stay on marked trails and respect nature to preserve this place for future generations.

 Frequently Asked Questions

-How long is needed to visit Deadvlei?
-A day is usually enough to explore the valley and enjoy the surroundings.
+How much time is needed to visit Dead Vlei?
+Typically, one day is enough to explore the valley and enjoy the surroundings.

 Is there an entrance fee for Namib-Naukluft National Park?
 Yes, there is a small entrance fee payable at the park entrance.